This is Radio Ecoshock’s Radio Station Support Website

 HOW STATIONS GET RADIO ECOSHOCK

-#1.
-Posted on Pacifica Audioport each Wednesday by 3 pm (Pacific Time), as two 29 minute segments.
+- The 58 minute “Affiliates” version is posted on Pacifica Audioport each Saturday by 3 pm (Pacific Time).
 That allows stations 2 minutes for station ID and announcements.
-No music underbed is provided.
-You get 58 minutes of program, split into two halves, leaving timing decisions up to you.
+No music underbed is provided, but there is a break and re-intro.

+Another easy address which shows our newest program is here: https://soundcloud.com/radioecoshock/.
 Click on the item to see the details page, where you can download the high quality mp3, as you would any other download on the Net.
+You can also download directly from each week’s show blog, posted every Wednesday at http://www.ecoshock.info/

-#5.
 If possible, we like to have an email address for each Program Director.
-In some unforseen emergency, it might be possible to send the program to you directly using the YouSendIt file delivery system.
-That has never happened yet, but it's a good backup.
+In some unforeseen emergency, it might be possible to send the program to you directly using a file delivery system.
+That has never happened yet, but it’s a good backup.

 HOW CAN I CONTACT ALEX SMITH?